degconnect/ethos-fabric/README.md

 ## How to avoid entering your password anytime you need to run a command in your rig

 Use ssh-copy-id ethos@10.1.1.101

+## Degflasher

+If you want to use degflasher for improving your hashing power in rigs with RX 570, RX 580, RX 470 or RX 480, please, install it by typing pip install https://github.com/degconnect/deg_flasher/archive/master.zip.

+There is more information at http://flasher.degconnect.com